Why service business valuations stay low

 Asset Strategy

-The purpose is simple: if the business does not reach a 6x EBITDA exit value, the real estate portfolio can still create long-term equity, cash flow, and financial protection.
+The goal is simple: if your business exit does not reach the valuation you want, durable assets can still help create long-term equity, cash flow, and financial protection.

-Over a 10-year period, well-bought Ontario rental properties have historically had the potential to create $1 – $2 million or more in equity growth, depending on the property, financing, market conditions, and management.
+Over a 10-year period, well-selected Ontario rental properties may create meaningful equity growth, depending on the asset, financing, market conditions, and management quality.

 Past appreciation is not guaranteed.
 Each property and business is evaluated independently.